Skip Navigation

 Getting into teacher training

 Looking to get into teaching?
 Our comprehensive guide on getting into postgraduate teacher training covers everything you need to know, including the various routes you can take, entry requirements, fees and funding and more.
-If you’re interested in undergraduate (QTS) routes into teaching, you can find out more here.
+If you’re interested in undergraduate (QTS) routes into teaching, you can find out more on our Education and Teaching subject page.

 Routes into teaching

-Before you get into teaching, you need to decide which age range you wish to teach – primary, secondary or the Further Education and Training (FET).
-FET includes further education colleges, sixth form colleges, adult learning centres, prisons and training providers.
+Before you get into teaching, you need to decide which age range you wish to teach – primary, secondary or the Further Education and Skills (FES).
+FES includes further education colleges, sixth form colleges, adult learning centres, prisons and training providers.

-If you are interested in secondary or FET teaching, you need to select a subject to teach.
+If you are interested in secondary or FES teaching, you’ll need to select a subject to teach.

 Primary teacher training has a range of options: